zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 2. Building JSDoc (optional)

-    To optionally build a module's JSDoc HTML to the module's `build/docs/jsdoc/module-name/version` folder to see what it looks like, execute this:
+    To build a module's JSDoc HTML to the module's `build/docs/jsdoc/module-name/version` folder to see what it looks like, execute this from the module's root folder:

         ../../../../gradlew jsdoc

-    Alternatively, you can run `gradlew appJSDoc` to generate the JSDoc for an entire app suite, from its root folder:
+    Alternatively, you can generate the JSDoc for an entire app suite by executing this from the app suite's root folder:

         ../../../gradlew appJSDoc